 Application materials include curriculum vitae, college of pharmacy transcripts, three letters of recommendation and a cover letter describing career goals and reasons for applying to the Managed Care Pharmacy Residency Program.

 All application materials must be received by the specified deadline.

-An onsite interview is required.
+Under normal circumstances, onsite interviews are required.
+With the current COVID pandemic, onsite interviews may not be possible for 2021-2022 resident candidates.
+If we’re unable to perform onsite interviews, arrangements will be made to complete interviews through interactive video.
 For deadlines and up-to-date information, visit the PhORCAS website.
 Submit match rankings before the phase one rank order list deadline.

 Managed care pharmacy residents